qor/qor/example/tutorial/bookstore/README.md

 ### Next steps

-This example app will be extended to eventually showcase most of QORs features and a tutorial that goes through building this app step by step is in planning too.
+This example app will be extended to eventually showcase most QOR features and a tutorial that goes through building this app step by step is planned too.

 Go ahead and copy the example application and start using your own resources.
 Have fun with QOR!